fkarg/fkarg.github.io/drafts/the-lean-startup.md

 to be made a second time.
 Someone with sufficient authority needs to oversee the five whys process, or it will devolve.
 Decide on simple but iron-clad rules.

-Remember that organisations have muscle-memory when making larger changes - involve impacted teams and customers as much as possible.
+Remember that organizations have muscle-memory when making larger changes - involve impacted teams and customers as much as possible.
 Explain clearly why the change is needed and thoroughly communicate expectations from that change.